Life Purpose: What Does it Mean and How to Find It?

-The path of discovering our life purpose is the path of discovering ourselves.
-Following and realizing the meaning of our life purpose is the key to a fulfilling life and a crucial component of our personal development journey.
+The path of discovering your life purpose is the path of discovering yourself.
+Following and realizing your life purpose is the key to a fulfilling life and a crucial component of your personal development journey.

 If you ever wondered, “What is the meaning of life?” or “Why am I here?”, discovering your purpose will feel like an answer to that question.
 The meaning of purpose is not only to make yourself happier and lead a more fulfilling life but, more importantly, to contribute to the world and help humanity advance.